Home

 Betel Quid: areca nut, betel leaf, lime and catechu.
 Other ingredients are for flavour, like spices and condiments.
 Any form of smokeless tobacco is incorporated in paan 11

-Addiction, oral submucous fibrosis, oral cancer, pharyngeal cancer, esophageal cancer, 9 pancreatic cancer, worsening of asthma, increased blood pressure and heart rate, heart attacks, reduced male fertility and adverse reproductive outcomes.
-18 See page on Disease consequences of smokeless tobacco.
+Addiction, oral submucous fibrosis, oral cancer, pharyngeal cancer, esophageal cancer5 pancreatic cancer, worsening of asthma, increased blood pressure and heart rate, heart attacks, reduced male fertility and adverse reproductive outcomes.20 And type II diabetes25,26

 Men and women.
 Paan with tobacco is a very common mode of consuming smokeless tobacco in India.
 11